What is the Build Back Smarter project?

 - better resilience and ability to meet future challenges

 - reduced demand on centralised electricity and water networks

-The Build Back Smarter project is trying to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.
+The Build Back Smarter pilot project was a way to work out how to include home performance improvements into the ‘standard’ repair of earthquake damage without slowing down the rebuild process or minimising additional costs.